 Frank Doyle’s last will and testament stands tall above his many accomplishments.
 He wanted Exchange Bank to be a locally owned and managed community institution.
-So rather than giving his stock to his heirs, his controlling interest (50.39% of the common stock) was put into a perpetual trust.
+So rather than giving his stock to his heirs, his controlling interest (50.44% of the common stock) was put into a perpetual trust.
 The dividends are specified for distribution by the Trustees to the Frank P. Doyle and Polly O’Meara Doyle Scholarship Fund for assistance to “worthy young men and women attending Santa Rosa Junior College.”The Doyle Trust has proven to be one of the most remarkable planned gifts in the history of American community college education.
-More than $82 million in scholarships has been awarded to over 120,000 students since 1948.
+Since its inception in 1948, the Frank P. Doyle and Polly O’Meara Doyle Scholarship Fund has provided $83 million to over 127,000 students.

 - Frank P. Doyle – Co-founder of Exchange Bank